John is “one of the finest silks in the country” (Who's Who Legal, 2019)

 John is eager to be involved in new cases that will make the best use of his skills.
 Cases that have a very high level of complexity to them, or an unusual point of law are particularly interesting to John.

-- Regency Villas v Diamond Resorts Times LR June 1st (CA): Easements – express grant – subject matter of grant rights to use sports and leisure facilities on adjacent land – whether such rights capable of being subject matter of an easement – significance of servient tenement having no obligation to maintain the facilities - validity
+- Regency Villas v Diamond Resorts AC 553 (Supreme Court): Easements – time-share development - express grant – subject matter of grant rights to use sports and leisure facilities on adjacent land – whether such rights capable of being subject matter of an easement – validity – appeal from Court of Appeal Ch 516 dismissed and cross-appeal allowed – judgment in Chancery Division 4 WLR 61 restored

 - Bryant Homes Southern v Stein Management 1 P&CR 6 (Ch D): Restrictive covenants - Benefits of covenants – Use in connection with overage agreements – Release – Enforceability